jayspatel383/Advanced-Programing-Java_Project_-Internship-Management-System/README.md

 "applicationDate": "2026-03-19T10:30:00"
 }

-**Note : When testing the APIs if an Intern Holds and Application or and Application is assigned to an Intern the Delete method will throw and errow for this first the Application must be deleted and then the Intern Will be Deleted **Note: All the apis provided above are the get method other methods like Post , Delete , Put , can be also performed**
+**Note : When testing the APIs if an Intern Holds and Application or an Application is assigned to an Intern the Delete method will throw an Error for this first the Application must be deleted and then the Intern Will be Deleted **Note: All the apis provided above are the get method other methods like Post , Delete , Put , can be also performed**